George F. Bond: Project Genesis

 Albert R. Behnke proposed the idea of exposing humans to increased ambient pressures long enough for the blood and tissues to become saturated with inert gases in 1942.
 In 1957, Bond began the Genesis project proving that humans could in fact withstand prolonged exposure to different breathing gases and increased environmental pressures.
 Once saturation is achieved, the amount of time needed for decompression depends on the depth and gases breathed.
 This was the beginning of saturation diving and the US Navy's Man-in-the-Sea Program.

 Genesis was conducted in phases.
 In 1957 and 1958, the first two phases (A and B) involved exposing animals to saturation in various breathing gases.
 The experiments are summarized in the table below:

 Once the animal work was completed, Bond proposed offering "the opportunity for development of ecological systems which would permit man, as a free agent, to live and work to depths at 600 feet, and for periods in excess of 30 days."
-This proposal was rejected but in 1962, interest in helium-oxygen atmospheres for manned space flights made Phase C possible.
+This proposal was rejected but in 1962, interest in helium-oxygen atmospheres for crewed space flights made Phase C possible.

 Fred Korth was the Secretary of the Navy in 1962 and authorized Phase C involving saturation of three subjects at one atmosphere (surface) in a 21.6% oxygen, 4% nitrogen, and 74.4% helium environment for six days.
 The divers for this trial were Lieutenants John C. Bull, Jr., Albert P. Fisher, Jr., and Chief Quartermaster Robert A. Barth.
 Physiologically, the subjects showed no changes though difficulty controlling their body temperature as well as changes in their speech from the helium were noted.

 Phase D experiments were conducted at the United States Navy Experimental Diving Unit in 1963.
 The subjects for these trials were Robert A. Barth, Sanders W. Manning, and Raymond R. Lavois.
 The subjects performed the world's first saturation dive at a depth of 100 feet of seawater (fsw) in a 7% oxygen, 7% nitrogen, and 86% helium environment for 6 days.
-Light exercise and underwater swimming was performed periodically in the "wet pot" (a water-filled hyperbaric chamber).
+Light exercise and underwater swimming were performed periodically in the "wet pot" (a water-filled hyperbaric chamber).
 Again the difficulty controlling their body temperature was a concern and the helium speech became worse at the greater environmental pressure.

 Bond returned the team to the Naval Medical Research Laboratory for the Phase E trials in 1963.
 The divers were John C. Bull, Jr., Robert A. Barth, and Sanders W. Manning.
 They were saturated for 12 days at 198 fsw breathing 3.9% oxygen, 6.5% nitrogen and 89.6% helium.
 The temperature and voice communications problems continued with communications with the surface being virtually impossible.
 A 27-hour linear ascent was made from saturation.

 The Genesis chamber is still in use as a research facility today at the Naval Submarine Medical Research Laboratory.